• Skip to primary navigation

 While raw asparagus shouldn’t be slimy, neither should cooked asparagus.
 Overcooking asparagus may cause it to have a slimy texture and a bitter flavor.

-• Slice it into bite sized pieces (one inch lengths) before cooking.
+• Make it bite-sized.
+Slice the spears into bite sized pieces (one inch lengths) before cooking.
 It’s easier to serve and works better for salads.
 Children may appreciate asparagus more if it’s not served as long spears.
 You never know, and the goal is to get them to try it.
 Mine like it in long stalks because I let them eat it with their hands and they feel like they’re breaking the rules.

 • Take it up a notch.
 Add a drizzle of balsamic vinegar reduction.
 So good!
 Freshly grated lemon zest and a squeeze of lemon juice is really great, too – similar to these lemon dill green beans.

-• Add a sprinkle of fresh herbs to the roasted asparagus.
+• Freshen it up.
+Add a sprinkle of fresh herbs to the roasted asparagus.
 Basil, parsley, dill, chives, summer savory, or lemon balm are especially good.
 Experiment a little and see what you like best.

 • Add more seasoning.
 Try my all purpose seasoning blend or another of your favorites.